Apply to these jobs

 Large-scale projects change constantly over time, and the resources required are no different.
-If a project requires a major uplift in workers, agencies are able to cater for this, meaning that projects stay on track.
+If a project requires a major uplift in workers, agencies can cater for this, meaning that projects stay on track.
 If rail employers recruited workers directly, they would be less able to react quickly to these changes.

 An issue facing many industries is a shortage of valued skills within the workforce.
-Good rail recruitment agencies will have plenty of skilled workers on the books and are able to provide these workers to employers at short notice.
+Good rail recruitment agencies will have plenty of skilled workers on the books and can provide these workers to employers at short notice.

 Ultimately, staff can be hard to find and rail recruitment agencies are good at what they do.
 By using agencies, rail employers don’t have to invest huge amounts into an in-house recruitment operation.